gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 	- thus e<sub>para</sub>(inf) = 1/K<sub>a</sub>

 #### System Type
-- this is what the static error constant is made using, based on number of integrants
+- this is what the static error constant is made using, based on number of integrators

 #### Steady State Error Summary